DominoKit/domino-jackson/README.md

 gwt-jackson-apt
 =====
-gwt-jackson-apt is an APT bases JSON parser for [GWT](http://www.gwtproject.org/) based on [gwt-jackson](https://github.com/nmorel/gwt-jackson) the original thanks goes to [Nicolas Morel](https://github.com/nmorel) for building gwt-jackson library.
+jackson-apt is an APT bases JSON parser for [GWT](http://www.gwtproject.org/) based on [gwt-jackson](https://github.com/nmorel/gwt-jackson) the original thanks goes to [Nicolas Morel](https://github.com/nmorel) for building gwt-jackson library.

 this library provides limited support to what gwt-jackson provides, but this will change as more support for features will be added gradually.

+unlike the gwt-jackson, jackson-apt allow the use of the same Mapper class on both client side and server side, which means that the mappers can be defined and generated into the shared module instead of the client module, it is even possible to use the mapper in a pure server side application e.g: Android Apps.

 Quick start
 -------------